alphagov/notifications-python-client/README.md

     mkvirtualenv -p /usr/local/bin/python3 notifications-python-client

-The boostrap script will set the application up. *Ensure you have activated the virtual environment first.*
+Install the dependencies *Ensure you have activated the virtual environment first.*

-    ./scripts/bootstrap.sh

-This will

-* Use pip to install dependencies.
+    pip3 install -r requirements_for_test.txt

 #### Tests

 The `./scripts/run_tests.py` script will run all the tests. [py.test](http://pytest.org/latest/) is used for testing.